One is accustomed to see on rainy sidewalks

 Nothing, it seems, can discourage these stern women.

-Nothing can restrain them.
+Nothing can contain them.
 The wretched houses

-could not contain them.
+could not restrain them.
 Like reckless children,

 they scorn all shelter against steady rainfall,